-An accurate database of plant distributions depends on the continuous work of botanists and enthusiasts alike.
-Because the Atlas of Florida Vascular Plants is an ongoing and dynamic project, we encourage you to contact the project staff with new information.
+An accurate database of plant distributions depends on the continuous work of thousands of botanists and enthusiasts alike.
+Because the Atlas of Florida Plants is an ongoing and dynamic project, we encourage you to contact the project staff with new information.

 The Atlas is a specimen derived database.
 All new county records submitted for inclusion in the database must be backed by a voucher specimen deposited in a recognized herbarium (not personal collections).
 It is encouraged that the voucher specimen or a duplicate be sent to USF for verification.
 Individuals not familiar with how to make a voucher specimen should contact the USF Herbarium Staff.
 Online instruction is available at the University of Florida Herbarium website.

-We graciously thank the following individuals and institutions for their recent valuable contributions:
+We graciously thank the following individuals for their recent valuable contributions:

 Walter K. Taylor